akutschi/terraform-digitalocean-cloudflare-droplet/README.md

 - `resource_purpose` - (Optional) Purpose of the resource.
 Defaults to `server`.

 - `resource_tags` - (Optional) Additional assigned tags.
 Type `list(string)`.
 Default is an empty list.
 A set of tags like country, datacenter and so on will be created automatically.
 This tags here are on top of the predefined ones.

-- `do_inbound_rules` - (Optional) List of allowed ports, protocols and source addresses.
-Type is `list(string)`.
-Default is an empty list.
-Everything incoming except 22 and ICMP will be blocked by default.
-Outgoing traffic is unblocked.

 - `cloudflare_email` - (**Required**) The E-Mail address assigned to the Cloudflare account.